-- Because there is a risk of recontamination when a mouthpiece is changed, not to change the mouthpiece on a disinfected regulator.
+- Because there is a risk of recontamination when a mouthpiece is changed, do not change the mouthpiece on a disinfected regulator.
 If a mouthpiece goes bad during training, ask your instructor for a new disinfected regulator.
 If your mouthpiece must be changed, disinfect your regulator again before using it.

 - Use the low-pressure inflator on your BCD rather than the oral inflator whenever possible.
 Do not put your mouth on your BCD inflator to test it.

 - Keep your regulator in your mouth immediately prior to, during and immediately after the dive to avoid disease transmission.
-Replace the regulator with your medical mask after exiting the water.
-We recommend keeping your medical mask in a zip lock bag while you are diving.

 Please note that failure to follow these practices, just as failing to follow any other safe diving practice, could result in permanent expulsion from diving with Aquatic Adventures.
-If you are removed from a class or charter due to behavior that compromises someone’s safety, no refunds of any fees will be granted.
+If you are removed from a class or charter due to behavior that compromises someone else’s safety, no refunds of any fees will be granted.

 Aquatic Adventures Management